 Sports:

-Credo Source (formerly Source Reference) integrates highly acclaimed reference content with instructional videos and tutorials to provide research instruction in the classroom and at the point of need.
+Credo Source (formerly Source Reference) integrates highly acclaimed reference content and images with instructional videos and tutorials to provide research instruction in the classroom and at the point of need.
+This database brings together trusted reference content and research skill-building tools in a simple instruction-friendly platform—your one-stop hub of topic discovery.
+Credo Source also includes a federated search feature that aids the discovery of your trusted library resources.
 Prepare students for any kind of research or the rigors of academia by building their confidence and cultivating essential information literacy skills.
-Encourage basic resource evaluation, aid exploratory search, and open pathways to simple next steps in academic research with tools that students and instructors have relied on for years.

 Click here for a list of reference titles included in Credo Source.